Crabzie/Smart-House-IOT/README.md

 Smart House IoT is a project aimed at building a smart home system using Internet of Things (IoT) technologies.

+This service is temporarily suspended, a visual representation is displayed in the Demo section.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)